Gallatin County, Montana

 • 2008: The term "Gallatin Valley" is officially recognized by the U.S. Board on Geographic Names to describe the region.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Gallatin County, Montana.
+This timeline provides a condensed summary of the historical journey of Gallatin County, Montana.